Gianlooca/alteramusica/README.md

 <br>

 ## Credits
-Images not referenced below have been taken by the developer from his private collection.
+Images and audio files not referenced below have been taken by the developer from his private collection.
+In general, each record/cassette and the relative audio samples are displayed for educational purposes only, and are the copyrighted property of each of the mentioned artists.

 ### Media